hashgraph/hedera-services/platform-sdk/docs/proposals/DS-0x/DS - Tss block signing - Cryptography APIs.md

 - **Fields**: Mathematical structures where addition, subtraction, multiplication, and division are defined and behave as expected (excluding division by zero).
 - **Groups**: Sets equipped with an operation (like addition or multiplication) that satisfies certain conditions (closure, associativity, identity element, and inverses).
 - **Share**: Represents a piece of the public/private necessary elements to create or verify a signature.
 In TSS, a threshold number of shares is needed to validate a signature.
 To represent weight, any participant can have more than 1 share.
+- **Polynomial Commitment**: A polynomial commitment is a cryptographic commitment to a polynomial.
+It enables a committer to commit to a polynomial such that: a)The committer can later reveal the polynomial and prove that it was indeed the committed polynomial and b)The commitment allows verifying evaluations of the polynomial at specific points without revealing the entire polynomial.

 ### Goals
 - **Usability:** Design a user-friendly library that is easy to integrate with consensus-node code and block-node code.